 Passing the mucus plug

-Many women feel pain in the lower abdomen, but for others the pain is located in the lower back and spreads to the front.
+Many women feel pain in the lower abdomen.
+For others, the pain is centred in the lower back and spreads to the front.
 Some women find the pain of contractions similar to menstrual cramps, only stronger.

 This is commonly known as having your “water break” because the liquid that leaks out is clear like water, although sometimes tinged with a bit of blood.
 You may only leak a few drops or it may leak enough to wet your bed or your clothes.
-There may be so much liquid that it drips onto the floor.
+In some cases, there may be so much liquid that it drips onto the floor.